-IAS 1-Presentation of Financial Statements ("IAS 1"), has been amended to clarify how to classify debt and other liabilities as either current or non-current.
+IAS 1 -Presentation of Financial Statements ("IAS 1"), has been amended to clarify how to classify debt and other liabilities as either current or non-current.
 The amendment to IAS 1 is effective for the years beginning on or after January 1, 2023, with early application permitted.
-The Company is currently assessing the impact of this amendment.
+The amendment did not have a significant impact on the Company upon adoption.